andrewhall1124/quant_workflow/README.md

 # Stock Market Data Pipeline and Trading System

 This repository contains an application that uses Apache Airflow to orchestrate a data pipeline process for storing stock market data from the Alpaca Stock Market History API.
-The application handles both daily and monthly data frequencies and also includes a DAG that trades portfolios based on information discreteness and momentum.
+The application handles both daily and monthly data frequencies and also includes a DAG that trades [Frog in the Pan](https://www3.nd.edu/~zda/Frog.pdf) Portfolios.

 ## Table of Contents